jimmyg1997/NTUA-slp-nlp/README.md

-# Lab exercises of Speech and Natural Language Processing (SLP - NLP) course in NTUA
+# 💻Speech and Natural Language Processing (SLP & NLP) : Lab Exercises
+This repository contains the Assignments for ECE NTUA course "Speech and Natural Language Processing (SLP & NLP)".
 ## Contents:
 * **Lab 1: Introduction in language representations**
 * **Lab 2: Implementation of a speech recognition system using the KALDI toolkit**